purescript/purescript/psc-ide-server/PROTOCOL.md

 The `rebuild` command provides a fast rebuild for a single module.
 It doesn't recompile the entire project though.
 All the modules dependencies need to be loaded.
+A successful rebuild will be stored to allow for completions of private identifiers.

 Arguments:
   - `file :: String` the path to the module to rebuild

 ```json
 {